 - person employed holds a non-cultural occupation in the cultural sector (e.g. an accountant in a publishing house).

 Eurostat’s statistics on cultural employment come from the EU Labour Force Survey (EU-LFS).
-Eurostat compiles data on economic activity and occupation applying a specific matrix to create the aggregate of cultural employment.
-These data can be more detailed by using other LFS variables, in particular core variables: sex, age and educational attainment.
+Eurostat compiles data on economic activity and occupation of the employed person applying a specific matrix to create the aggregate of cultural employment.
+These data can be more detailed by using other LFS variables, in particular core social variables: sex, age and educational attainment.
 The covered population is that aged 15 years and over.